How to develop a food safety plan

 Cook food at the right temperature

-Cooking and storage temperatures play an important role in ensuring Food Safety
+Cooking and storage temperatures play an important role in ensuring Food Safety for consumers.

 Cooking food at the right temperature helps kill pathogens, making it safe for consumption.
 Cooking temperature varies from food to food.